udn/rails-course/lesson1/queen-of-south-begin/README.md

     - User :
     - Customer : extends User using [Single Table Inheritance](http://guides.rubyonrails.org/association_basics.html#single-table-inheritance).
     - Partner : extends User using [Single Table Inheritance](http://guides.rubyonrails.org/association_basics.html#single-table-inheritance).
+    - Property :
+    - Enquiry :
+    - Message :
+    - Payment :

 Completing assignments :
 -----------
  1. To start, [fork](https://github.com/udn/rails-course#fork-destination-box) the repository.
  2. Clone the repository to your computer.
- 3. Modify the files and commit changes to complete your solution.
+ 3. Modify the files and commit changes in folder /lesson1/assignments/<your_name>/<project> to complete your assignment.
  4. Push/sync the changes up to GitHub.
  5. Create a pull request on the original repository to turn in the assignment.